luizfnetto/qtvolrender/README.md

 The following roadmap is planned:
 - [x] Create a MVP with the volume rendering running
-- [ ] Create a volume data class
+- [X] Create a volume data class
 - [ ] Add camera
-- [ ] Build UI to control vol. rendering params.
+- [ ] Build UI to control rendering params
+- [ ] Allow UI to change the loaded dataset
 - [ ] Add support to some transfer functions

 ### Current output (30/08/2023)